litmuschaos/v1-litmus-docs/docs/azure-disk-loss.md

             - name: CHAOS_INTERVAL
               value: '30'

-            # provide the resouce group of the instance
+            # provide the resource group of the instance
             - name: RESOURCE_GROUP
               value: ''